Supporting New Zealand small businesses for 5 years.

 You’ll probably need money to develop your product or service.
 This is a big consideration for tech startups.
 For many, their existence is contingent on developing a product.

 There will also be operational expenses.
 These cover everything from leasing space to meeting payroll requirements.
+Some of these operational costs may be covered by leveraging business assets, which can also be used as collateral for certain types of loans to help secure funding and potentially reduce borrowing costs.
 Also, remember that you will have to pay yourself a wage.
 If you rely on your new business for a livelihood, you’ll need to work that into the expenses.

 Another big drain on your resources will be marketing.
 As soon as or before you’re ready to start selling, you’ll need to market your company and your product.
 There are many good options, but few of them are free.